Rajchal/cookfresh/README.md

 Welcome to **CookFresh**, your go-to recipe finding website!
 Discover new recipes, save your favorites, and share your culinary creations with the world.

+This is an improved version of the previous website [cookfresh.online](http://cookfresh.online) which was made with HTML, CSS, JavaScript, and Bootstrap.
+In this project, we have upgraded to using **Next.js** for a more robust and scalable application.

 ## Features

 - **Search Recipes**: Find recipes by ingredients, cuisine, or dietary preferences.
 - **Save Favorites**: Bookmark your favorite recipes for easy access.
 - **Share Recipes**: Share your own recipes with the community.
 - **User Reviews**: Read and write reviews for recipes.
+- **Responsive Design**: Enjoy a seamless experience on any device.
+- **Advanced Filtering**: Use advanced filters to narrow down your search results.

 ## Getting Started